MicrosoftDocs/azure-docs/articles/azure-monitor/logs/machine-learning-azure-monitor-log-analytics.md

 let endtime = 0d; // The end date of the time series, counting back from the current date let timeframe = 1d; // How often to sample data
 Usage // The table we’re analyzing
-| where TimeGenerated between (startofday(ago(starttime))..startofday(ago(endtime))) // Time range for the query, beginning at 12:00 am of the first day and ending at 11:59 of the last day in the time range
+| where TimeGenerated between (startofday(ago(starttime))..startofday(ago(endtime))) // Time range for the query, beginning at 12:00 AM of the first day and ending at 12:00 AM of the last day in the time range
 | where IsBillable == "true" // Include only billable data in the result set
 | make-series ActualUsage=sum(Quantity) default = 0 on TimeGenerated from startofday(ago(starttime)) to startofday(ago(endtime)) step timeframe by DataType // Creates the time series, listed by data type
 | render timechart // Renders results in a timechart